 - Why try to get healthier?
 You’ll fail anyway!

-Or, very common one: “My family has always eaten like I do.
+Or, my “favorite” : “My family has always eaten like I do.
 Yes, their health isn’t great but that’s cos of their age.
 Diet has nothing to do with their health issues.
 Naaaah, I won’t change my diet – I’ll just take meds.”

 These beliefs are called limiting beliefs.
 They’re thoughts you have about yourself, or others, or the world at large, and which prevent you from achieving your true potential.
 Because they keep you stuck where you are.